replikativ/replikativ/README.md

 Complementary there is the [cljs adder demo project](https://github.com/replikativ/replikativ-cljs-demo).
 This automatically connects when you have the clj demo project running.
 Otherwise you get a local CDVCS copy available, but this can conflict later when you connect.

+## Performance

+The initial prototypes were unoptimized and only worked well up to a few thousand write operations.
+Since `0.2.0-beta2` we use an extended storage protocol with append-only logs and now have a fairly fast local eventual consistent database.
+For the OR-Map with small values an `or-assoc` operation roughly takes ~10 ms on my Laptop, which is approximately the IO cost.
+We are interested in performance measures of real world applications to iron `replikativ` out as a solid default storage.

 ## Motivation and Vision

 There is a [video presentation](https://www.youtube.com/watch?v=KV8JcVhQHxw).